Azure/AI-in-a-Box/edge-ai/aml-edge-in-a-box/readme.md

     azd up
     ```

-    You will be prompted for a subcription, and region.
+    You will be prompted for a subcription, region and additional parameters.

 ## Post Deployment